kkosma/sssc-app/content/animals/birds/common-raven.md

 title: "Common Raven"
 scientific: "Corvus corax"
 lifespan: "13 years"
-size: "Body size – 34-43 inches, wingspan – 6-8 feet, weight – 6.5-14 pounds"
+size: "Body size – 26 inches, wingspan – 3.8-4.7 feet, weight – 2.3 pounds"
-distribution: "Throughout North America, except in the interior of the lower 48"
+distribution: "Across the northern hemisphere"
 ---

-The bald eagle, the national symbol of the United States, is one of the most easily identifiable birds in Alaska.
-They are a large bird, with dark brown feathers, a white head and tail, and yellow beak and feet.
-Juveniles are mottled brown and white.
-They are a raptor, meaning they are a predatory hunter, but they are also opportunistic scavengers, feeding in carrion and dead fish.
-They feed primarily on fish, but will feed on other birds or small mammals when fish are scarce.
-They are known to steal food from Osprey by waiting for one to return to its nest with food and harassing it until it drops it.
+The common raven is the largest of the “perching birds” or “songbirds”, often being the same size as hawks.
+They are solid black in color, with a thick neck and shaggy throat feathers, a large, stout bill and wedge-shaped tail feathers.
+They have a large range of vocalizations, from chirps to cries to cat-like meows.
+They are omnivorous, and notorious scavengers, often getting into trash cans and being found around dumps.
+They will hide food supplies, and are known to raid others bird’s food supplies.
+Like owls and hawks, ravens will regurgitate what they can’t digest in pellets, which gives researchers insight into what the animals are eating.

-It is believed bald eagles mate for life.
-They reach sexual maturity at about 5 years old, with females laying typically two eggs per season.
-The eggs are guarded by both parents, who will take turns hunting, for 34-36 days.
-The young will stay in the nest for 10-12 weeks before fledging.
+Ravens will mate for life, and reach sexual maturity at about 3-4 years old.
+The female lays a clutch of 3-7 eggs, and is the sole incubator of the eggs, with the male bringing her food while in the nest.
+Chicks hatch after about 3 weeks, and fledge about 4 weeks after that, even though the young will remain with the parents after fledging.

-Bald eagles are a wildlife conservation success story.
-For years, they were hunted for sport and to protect fishing grounds.
-Those activities, together with the use of the pesticide DDT, almost wiped out bald eagle populations.
-DDT and other pesticides collect in the tissues of fish, which are then ingested by eagles and cause reproductive problems.
-Restricting the use DDT in 1972, and protecting bald eagles under the Endangered Species Act, has led to a rebound of populations.
-They have recovered so well that they were removed from the endangered species list in 2007, and are now designated as “least concern”.
+Historically, ravens have been found throughout the entire United States, but disappeared completely from the east and Midwest before 1900, and have only recently been seen expanding back into these territories.
+Ravens have long been honored in Native American cultures, most often being known as a trickster.
+The most common is the story of The Raven and the Sun, which tells of how the raven stole the light of the universe from a man (or eagle, depending in the culture) who had hidden it for his own pleasure, and released it for all to enjoy, creating the sun, moon, and stars.